TQ-completion and the Taylor tower of the identity functor: Introduction

-{\bf Acknowledgements.} The author would like to thank John E. Harper for his advice and mentorship, Duncan Clark for many helpful conversations, and Yu Zhang and Jake Blomquist for useful discussions.
+{\bf Acknowledgements.} The author would like to thank John E. Harper for his advice and mentorship, Duncan Clark for many helpful conversations, and Yu Zhang, Jake Blomquist, and Crichton Ogle for useful discussions.
+We are also grateful to an anonymous referee who provided a careful reading and helpful suggestions for the improvement of an earlier draft of this paper.
 The author was supported in part by National Science Foundation grant DMS-1547357 and the Simons Foundation: Collaboration Grants for Mathematicians \#638247.